Prestongrange Museum

 A country house that is open for private events and public open days.
 The grounds are open year-round and offer picturesque walks through managed woodland.

-An 18th-century manor house managed by the National Trust for Scotland.
+The National Trust for Scotland is in charge of managing an 18th-century manor house.
 Partially restored and kept in the original condition from the 1700s.
 Open for guided tours.
 Features woodland walks and an adventure play area.

 Frequently Asked Questions